 OK OK OK ..
 I’ll quit posting Denali, or Mt.
 McKinley, photos in a little while!
 I’m just glad I finally got some!
 This one was kind of unusual for me.
 I do like this kind of abstract mountain peak photo, but normally I don’t shoot photos like this when the light is really happening.

-On this particular morning, I had been camped in this location for several days, already had a number of decent images of alpenglow on the mountain with wider lenses, and decided I would ‘go for it’.
+On this particular morning, I had been camped in this location in Denali National Park for several days, already had a number of decent images of alpenglow on the mountain with wider lenses, and decided I would ‘go for it’.
 I’m glad I did because I got this one and a couple of other similar images that I really like.
 The alpenglow was warm and juicy, a real treat.

 I used my 500mm lens on my D2x camera, giving me an effective focal length of 750mm, which required some patience and technique to get a sharp image.
 The shutter speed was not as fast as I might’ve hoped for, but with some effort I managed to get some sharp photos.